-Dr. Kimberly Beatty began her tenure as Metropolitan Community College’s eighth chancellor on July 1, 2017.
+Kimberly Beatty, Ed.D., began her tenure as Metropolitan Community College’s eighth chancellor on July 1, 2017.
 She was formally installed as chancellor at an inauguration ceremony on Aug.
 24, 2018.

 Dr. Beatty came to MCC from Houston Community College, the nation’s fourth-largest community college system, where she served as vice chancellor for instructional services and chief academic officer.

-At Metropolitan Community College, Dr. Beatty finalized and restructured the college’s five-year strategic plan; authored a new vision statement for the college and a new shared governance model; is leading the college community through an organizational realignment; and is fostering a culture of innovation, including the creation of the MCC Innovation Council.
+At Metropolitan Community College, Dr. Beatty restructured the College’s five-year strategic plan; authored a new vision statement for the College and a new shared governance model; and is fostering a culture of innovation, including the creation of the MCC Innovation Council.

 A three-time graduate of Morgan State University in Baltimore, Dr. Beatty received a B.A. in English, an M.A. in English, and an Ed.D. in higher education, with a specialization in community college leadership.
 She brought to MCC 28 years of teaching and administrative experience in higher education, including 21 years of progressive leadership experience at community colleges in California, Virginia and Texas.
 She has also served as a tenured associate professor in English.

 Dr. Beatty has served on a number of boards at the state and national levels.
 She was appointed to a two-year term on the American Association of Community Colleges’ Commission on College Readiness in July 2018.
 She has demonstrated a strong commitment to student success and diversity, and a passion for strengthening the pipeline of college-ready students entering community college.